revelytix/backbone-nestify/README.md

 ### Constructor

-A **constructor** is a JavaScript function which produces a container value.
+A **constructor** is a JavaScript function which produces a new container value.
 A constructor function can be any container constructor function or a custom (non-constructor) function.

+Constructors come into play whenever a [set](http://backbonejs.org/#Model-set) is being performed.
+Nestify will always use any _existing_ nested containers that it encounters as it sets value(s) into the top-level nestified Model.
+The constructor can be thought of as specifying how to automatically create _new_ container values where non exist but are needed to complete the set operation.

 So far, examples have only shown an _implied_ constructor value by pairing the `container` attribute with a Backbone Model or Collection constructor: